jdforsythe/puchk/README.txt

 The framework has been updated to check for the update asynchronously, and therefore not interrupt your app.
 It has also become extremely easy to plug into your new or existing applications.
+This newest update fixes the bug where the wrong version shows in the dialog and the bug where the string couldn't be localized properly

 =====
 USAGE